The total gain or loss (as a percentage) that an investment realises over a given time period.

 The institution in the European Union responsible for setting monetary policy for all European Union countries that use the euro.

-Purchase of shares without entitlement to current dividends.
+Purchase of shares without entitlement to the most recently announced dividend.

 A trust whose main objective is to provide investors with a regular income from its investments.